Stormhand81/Minimalist-AutoLogin-Plus/README.md

-### Security Note
+### Security & Storage

-Account credentials are stored locally using SuperWoW file storage APIs.
+Login data is stored locally in the file `Imports/logins.txt` using SuperWoW storage.
-Passwords are not transmitted and never leave the client environment.
+Credentials never leave the client and are not transmitted to any server.

 ---